Seth Williams (defensive back)

-Seth Williams (born October 24, 1986) is an American football defensive back who is currently a free agent.
+Seth Williams (born October 24, 1986) is an American former professional football defensive back.
 Williams played college football at the University of Richmond.
 The Richmond Spiders won the NCAA Division I FCS championship in 2008.
-He has been a member of the New York Giants, Ottawa Redblacks, Montreal Alouettes, New Orleans VooDoo and Tampa Bay Storm.
+He was a member of the New York Giants, Ottawa Redblacks, Montreal Alouettes, New Orleans VooDoo and Tampa Bay Storm.

 Professional career

 New York Giants

 Williams was signed by the New York Giants on April 26, 2010.
 He was waived by the Giants on September 4, 2010 and signed to their practice squad on September 5.

 Williams was released by the New York Giants on September 9, 2010.

 Montreal Alouettes

 Williams signed with the Montreal Alouettes on January 20, 2011.
 He recorded 98 tackles from 2011 to 2012.
 He was signed to a two-year deal by the Alouettes on February 14, 2013.
 He was the Alouettes Most Outstanding Rookie in 2011.

 He was released by the Alouettes on June 21, 2013.

 Williams missed the entire 2013 season while recovering form an ankle injury.